-Based on the report and recommendation of the Nominating and Governance Committee, the Board has affirmatively determined that each of Mike R. Bowlin, Philip J. Burguieres, C. Maury Devine, Thorleif Enger, Eleazar de Carvalho Filho, Claire S. Farley, Thomas M. Hamilton, Edward J. Mooney, Joseph H. Netherland, Richard A. Pattarozzi and James M. Ringler has no material relationship with our Company, and therefore, is "independent" as defined under the NYSE listing standards.
-Mr. Gremp was determined not to be independent because he is our CEO.
-In addition, the Board has affirmatively determined that all of the members of the Audit Committee satisfy the enhanced independence criteria required for members of audit committees under regulations adopted by the SEC and the NYSE corporate governance listing standards.
+Based on the report and recommendation of the Nominating and Governance Committee, the Board has affirmatively determined that each of our non-employee directors is "independent" as defined under the NYSE listing standards.
+In addition, the Board has affirmatively determined that all of the members of the Audit Committee and Compensation Committee satisfy the enhanced independence criteria required for such members under regulations adopted by the SEC and the NYSE corporate governance listing standards.
 For information regarding each committee member's business experience, please read "Our Board of Directors."